SourMesen/Mesen/Docs/content/debugging/Debugger.md

 * **Break on Init (NSF)**: Break when the NSF's Init routine is called.
 * **Break on Play (NSF)**: Break when the NSF's Play routine is called.

+**Enable sub-instruction breakpoints**: This option allow Mesen to process breakpoints in the middle of CPU instructions.
+This was the default up to version 0.9.7.
+When this option is disabled, the debugger will break at the beginning of CPU instructions only (and will only break once per instruction).
+This is the new default as of 0.9.8.

 Additionally, you can configure whether or not the debugger window gets focused when a break or pause occurs.

 ### Copy Options ###